nengoxx/ai-stuff/README.md

 ## Software

-The actual libraries(transformers, Exllama, llama.cpp, diffusers…) to run the models are integrated in these backend solutions, they also offer a simple frontend and an API to connect to from any frontend.
+The actual libraries([transformers](https://github.com/huggingface/transformers), [ExLlamaV2](https://github.com/turboderp/exllamav2), [Llama.cpp](https://github.com/ggerganov/llama.cpp), [diffusers](https://github.com/huggingface/diffusers)…) to run the models are integrated in these backend solutions, they also offer a simple UI and an API to connect to from any frontend.
 There is a lot of documentation on how to run these projects, they are self sufficient for basic tasks and some have modules and extensions for extra functionality or an API server to connect to from any other source.
 There are also plenty of frontend solutions to connect to those API endpoints.

 Note that most of this software can be run on google colab free tier, and there are several already configured colabs around the community.